 The foundation for any good manual is clear and effective step-by-step documentation.
-This page helps you better understand the tools available to create, maintain, and manage your guides, to highest benefit of your users.
+This page helps you better understand the tools available to create, maintain, and manage your guides.

 Understanding Guide Pages

 The key to creating the best guides possible is to understand all of the elements of the guide page itself.
 Review the following page to delve into the details:

 Creating a New Guide

 This guide overviews the basic process for creating a new guide.

 The Guide Introduction is the first tab available when creating and editing a guide.
 The Introduction is where you add introductory information for the guide, including the guide summary and guide flags.
 Both better acquaint users with your procedure(s).

 - Learn more: Parts of a Guide Page: Guide Introduction

 The Details tab is where you can provide essential information about the procedure.
 Ensure greater success for your users by listing everything they need to know before starting the guide steps, such as required parts and tools, procedure difficulty, and timing information.
 You can also add Prerequisite Guides to import steps from other guides on your site in this tab.

 - Learn more: Parts of a Guide: Details

 Guide Steps Tab